 Founded 2015 in Berlin as SOS Mediterranee Germany we have been operating in the central Mediterranean Sea since 2016.
 During this time, as part of the european SOS Mediterranee network, we have rescued 34,631 children, women and men from drowning and have brought them to a place of safety.
 As part of the European network, we operated two rescue ships: first the Aquarius until the end of 2018 and later on the Ocean Viking from 2019 to the end of 2021.

-As of January 1st, 2022, we continue our work as SOS Humanity – independent from the previous european network – and send our own ship to the Mediterranean Sea in August 2022.
+As of January 1st, 2022, we continue our work as SOS Humanity – independent from the previous european network – and sent our own ship to the Mediterranean Sea in August 2022.

 With our rescue ship Humanity 1 we want to save even more people.
 Additionally, we also seek to highlight the consequences of the EU’s inhumane policy of closed borders.

 With our ship Humanity 1 we will rescue people fleeing from distress in the central Mediterranean Sea starting August 2022.

 We provide the rescued people on board with clothing and food, as well as medical and psychological care.
 Furthermore, we identify special protection needs and communicate them to the respective agencies on land.